Skip to main content

 Client Validation

-• Extensible for additional clients
+• Extensible for additional client types

 Redirect URI Validation

-• Checks URI against allowed list
+• Checks URI against allowed patterns for MCP clients

-• Supports localhost callbacks for CLI
+• Supports localhost callbacks for CLI tools

 • Prevents redirect attacks